 - advocacy and guidance in long-term personal, professional and career development.

 Nominations are to be initiated and coordinated by Departmental academic leaders. (e.g. Chair, Graduate Chair, Awards Committee etc.).
 Although it is expected that candidates will contribute to the preparation of their Dossier, the process of soliciting, reviewing and selecting letters of support from present and/or past graduate students will be confidential.
 Candidates must not see the letters of support from graduate students nor be aware of who has, or has not, contributed a letter.
-Within a maximum of 10 standard, single-spaced, double-sided, pages of 12 pt font, Nomination Dossiers must include:
+Nomination Dossiers must be limited to a total of 20 page sides (in a reasonable font) and include:

 - Letter of Nomination detailing the candidate’s record according to the above criteria.
 Nominators are encouraged to present the candidate’s record in the context of specific disciplines with reference to

 - the “culture” of graduate mentorship in the nominee’s department/discipline (e.g. the particular convention for listing authorship of collaborative work),

 - measures of the quality and/or quantity of student work (e.g. journal articles vs. conference presentations etc.),